 With gas prices rising, high unemployment, and inflation poised to spiral out of control, your talent for cutting household expenses is becoming more and more important.
-You can slash services like yard landscaping and premium cable channels (e.g. DIRECTV), and you can reduce your utility bills by using electricity, gas, and water more sparingly.
-But what about everyday necessities like feeding your family and operating your home?
+You can slash services like yard landscaping and premium cable channels, and you can reduce your utility bills by using electricity, gas, and water more sparingly.
+But what about everyday necessities like feeding your family and maintaining your home?

 The average American family spends between $500 and $1,100 every month on groceries, toiletries, cleaning products, pet items, clothes, and simple entertainment costs.
-You know you can make some sacrifices to get from the high-end of that range to the low-end.
+You know you can make some sacrifices to get from the high end of that range to the low end.
 But can you really reduce or even eliminate some of these costs without giving up on good nutrition and hygiene?
-You absolutely can!

 I still shake my head in disbelief when I look at what my family has saved in just the first three months of this year.